Recommendations

 Warning before connecting SNS firewalls to the SMC server

-Take note of the following information if you wish to associate the SMC server with an environment of SNS firewalls containing global configuration items already used in production.
+Take note of the following information if you wish to associate the SMC server with a pool of SNS firewalls already used in production, and which contain global configuration items.

 Whenever SMC deploys a configuration on a firewall, all global configuration items found on this firewall will be deleted and replaced with configuration items defined in the SMC configuration, if any.